 See below from the public site http://www.pals.iastate.edu/mteor/mt206/lectures/feb7/tsld020.htm.

-Potential uses: For layering, epoxy drying, and other film use, superheated steam is required at one atmospheric pressure, Ideal for steam drying or steam oxidation.
+Potential uses: For layering, epoxy drying, and other film use, superheated Steam is required at one atmospheric pressure.
+This makes it ideal for steam drying or steam oxidation.
 Attempt use also for precipitating crystals of several small sizes, including nanocrystals from solutions.
 Precipitation droplet sizes may be controlled by controlling the cooling rate, impingement conditions, and surface type.

 The steam temperature depends on the water valve setting and air inflow setting.